csecht/CountBOINCtasks/README.md

       tasks that carry over between intervals.
 Summary counts do not included re-counted tasks.

-TIP: To get the most recent task count and time stats, then immediately exit the utility, run:
+TIP: To get the only the most recent task count and time metrics without running count intervals, run:
  `count-tasks.py --c 0`

-## Development Plans
+### Development Plans
 * Improve Python code